 This is also known as the four-nation exit strategy.
 This is how the UK government and each devolved Government (the Scottish Government, Welsh Government and Northern Irish Government) will start to lift the lockdown rules.
 Because each devolved Government is in charge of things like health and education in their nation, UK ministers cannot simply enforce a UK-wide approach.
 It will involve the decisions that the UK Government make that apply to all of the UK, decisions taken between four governments working together and decisions taken by each devolved Government.
 Each government may bring their nation out of lockdown at different speeds based on the evidence they have.

 If your job is affected by COVID-19 and, as a result, your employer can't cover your wages, they can apply for a Government grant for 80% (up to a cap of £2,500 a month) of your pay through the Coronavirus Job Retention Scheme.
 This would mean that you become 'furloughed'.

 While you are furloughed, you stay on your employer's payroll but don't work for the duration.
 Your employer can choose to pay you the remaining 20% of your wage but doesn't have to.
-The Government intends for the scheme to last for three months from 1st March 2020, but will extend if necessary.
+The Government intends for the scheme to last until October 2020.
 More information is available on the gov.uk website.

 Your normal body temperature is approximately 37C (98.6F).
 A fever is usually when your body temperature is 38C (100.4F) or more.
 You may feel warm, cold or shivery.
 You can find out if you have a fever by using a thermometer to take your temperature.